Llewellyn Worldwide, Ltd.

 On a very basic level, playing with tarot stimulates right-brain activity, and right-brain competence encourages psychic/soul development.
 I like to think of awareness of ourselves and our world, finding creativity, serenity, laughter and empowerment.

 Tarot symbols are strong.
-They work especially well for people who are visually oriented, who can imagine in pictures and can see images in their mind’s eye when they meditate.
-If you don’t naturally see images in your imagination, you may not be drawn to tarot cards.
-But, if you want to develop your “third eye” (sixth chakra) and improve your psychic imagery skills, cards are a great method.
-Relax and don’t force it.
+They work especially well for people who are visually-oriented, who can imagine in pictures and can see images in their mind's eye when they meditate.
+If you don't naturally see images in your imagination, you may not be drawn to tarot cards.
+But, if you want to develop your "third eye" (sixth chakra) and improve your psychic imagery skills, cards are a great method.
+Relax and don't force it.

-Our own personal tarot deck of 78 images lives inside us, and every day we draw from and use these energies without realizing it.
-Think of the word mother, hero, fool or devil; what feelings and images come to mind?
+Our own personal tarot deck of seventy-eight images lives inside us, and every day we draw from and use these energies without realizing it.
+Think of the word mother, hero, fool, or devil; what feelings and images come to mind?
 Who and what do you picture when you hear the word king, lover or student?
 Tarot images by themselves convey strong nonverbal messages that quickly bypass our thinking minds and stir our emotions.
 Communicating in a language similar to our dreams, our rational minds are impatient and swift to lock onto an interpretation of these pictures.
 We want to know what it means right now and turn to books, friends and other tarot readers hoping to distill the images into words.
 Because we know how much effort is placed on becoming self-aware, we anticipate the amount of time, work and unpleasantness it will take to uncover our true selves.
 This may lead us to create the myth that we are broken, shameful and somehow less than perfect, searching for a way to fix our lives and ourselves through the cards.
 Nevertheless, our carefully-constructed meanings can leave us unfulfilled.
 I am not saying that interpreting the cards is not important or valid, but it is not always the preferred goal.
 Oftentimes looking at the image is enough to awaken an intuitive understanding and provide a momentum for change.

-When you sit in a park, visit a museum or look in the eyes of someone you love, do you dissect what you see and look for the literal meaning behind your feelings?
-No you don’t.
-Although it is natural to want to know why some things move us deeply, it’s just as important to permit yourself to be inspired without knowing why.
+When you sit in a park, visit a museum, or look in the eyes of someone you love, do you dissect what you see and look for the literal meaning behind your feelings?
+No you don't.
+Although it is natural to want to know why some things move us deeply, it's just as important to permit yourself to be inspired without knowing why.
 Allowing a symbol to permeate your being can be quite soothing.
 Stop trying so hard and let the image work through you.

 Over the years, I have participated in a number of creative writing courses.
 Some of them focused on the nuts and bolts of fiction writing, while others used the writing as a tool for self-discovery, healing and connecting to nature.
 In most of these classes, the instructor used divination decks to assist the creative process.
 Whether you’re in the middle of writing the next great novel or writing your thoughts in a journal, try using tarot cards for inspiration.